 - Miss my elementary school teachers;

-There must still be other expressions and words to demonstrate the feeling of lack or loss like defeat in a soccer match, and several usage examples were also lacking.
-I hope this short article serves to help you understand how to express that you miss or miss someone or something.
+There must still be other expressions and words to demonstrate the feeling of lack or loss such as defeat in a soccer match, and also missing several examples of use.
+I hope this little article will help you understand how to express that you miss or miss someone or something.

-Read too: Death Wall - An Anime of Betting
+Read too: Death Parede – A Gambling Anime